-Graduate students throughout programs at Baylor University, both at the master's and doctoral level, have the opportunity to teach undergraduate classes.
-Evidence shows that this is beneficial to graduate students, preparing them for future jobs in the academy--possibly even speeding their time to degree while reducing their waiting time on the job market.
+Graduate students throughout programs at Baylor University, both at the master's and doctoral level, have the opportunity to teach undergraduate classes as "teachers-of-record."
+Evidence shows that this is beneficial to graduate students, preparing them for future jobs in the academy—possibly even speeding their time to degree while reducing their waiting time on the job market.
 The Baylor University Graduate School works hard to support graduate student TORs.

 To Meet SACS Requirements